Art Gallery Lighting Guide

-The guidelines for setting up art gallery lighting are fairly simple.
-There is tried and tested rule that for each metre of wall space that needs to be lit up, you will need one metre of track, one light fitting or track light, and one suspension kit (depending on the type and height of the ceiling).
+The guidelines for setting up art gallery lighting are fairly straight forward.
+There is tried and tested rule that for each metre of wall space that needs to be lit up, you will need one metre of rail / track, one light fitting or track light, and one suspension kit (depending on the type and height of the ceiling).

-While this general rule is very effective, there are different artwork lighting strategies will have a more customised outcome.
-In order to create the perfect set up, a little more technical information is required as the ideal lighting will vary depending on the type of artwork which is being displayed and the desired outcomes.
+While this general rule is very effective, the best art lighting systems will have a more customised outcome.
+In order to create the perfect set up, a little more technical information is required.
+The ideal lights for artwork will vary depending on the type of artwork which is being displayed (for example fine art, visual art, etc).

 There are a few aspects to consider when lighting an art gallery:

-- The type of artwork for instance, canvas, glass, oils or illustrations
+- The type of artwork and how it is mounted and framed, for instance, paintings and oils on canvas, photographs behind glass or illustrations

 - The artwork colourings